+The Opposition Congress today accused the BJP government in Uttarkhand of being insensitive to the farmers' plight and sought Governor K K Paul's intervention in waiver of loans of the peasants.
+A Congress delegation, led by PCC president Pritam Singh, met Paul and submitted a seven-point charter of demands, including the one related to loan waiver for farmers.
+Citing the example of recent suicide by a debt-ridden farmer in Pithoragarh district, they said the "unfortunate" trend had now begun to infect Uttarakhand and corrective steps were needed immediately to stem it before it was too late.
+Terming as "breach of a commitment" by the BJP the denial of a loan waiver to Uttarakhand farmers, the Congress sought the governor's intervention into the matter.
 The seven-point charter of demands includes loan waiver to farmers, immediate payment of dues to sugarcane growers, interest free loans to farmers, MSP of agricultural produce at a rate which is one-and-a-half times more than the amount invested, payment of Rs one crore as compensation to the family of deceased Pithoragarh farmer and a pension of Rs 2,000 per month to every farmer above 60 years of age.

 Cong seeks guv's intervention on loan waiver to farmers